nautobot/nautobot/SECURITY.md

 Each report is acknowledged and analyzed by security response members within five (5) working days.

-Any vulnerability information shared with security response members stays within Nautobot project and will not be disseminated to other projects unless it is necessary to get the issue fixed.
+Any vulnerability information shared with security response members stays within the Nautobot project and will not be disseminated to other projects unless it is necessary to get the issue fixed.

 As the security issue moves from triage, to identified fix, to release planning we will keep the reporter updated.